Setting Myself Up for Failure

 My thought process went something like this: “What will I say to her?
 I have nothing important to talk about.
 I really don’t feel like walking two rows up to say hi to her.
 Ugh.”

 So I made things complicated for myself.
+I made a deal with God.

 This girl and her family are good friends with another new family at my church, and sometimes the two families sit together.
 One of the sons in the other family started to come in, and I decided to make a little pact with God.

 “Hmm…there’s not much room left in her row.
 The other family probably won’t be able to sit there.
-So, if the new family sits in the row behind her, I won’t go talk to her.
+So if the new family sits in the row behind her, I won’t go talk to her.
 She can talk with them.”

 The son came in.
 And he sat in her row.
 He didn’t sit behind her.